 What is the Resilience Roadmap?

 Over the course of developing the Resilient Connecticut project, including the pilot project in the 1.0 area and the expansion through the 2.0 area, CIRCA and its partners documented lessons learned and recommendations for the future.
 These recommendations can provide a pathway forward for the state as we continue to experience the impacts of climate change.
-For a full discussion of lessons learned and detailed recommendations for the following overarching themes, please see the Resilient Roadmap Report.
+For a full discussion of lessons learned and detailed recommendations for the following overarching themes, please see the Resilience Roadmap Report.

 1. Take action on existing vulnerabilities, zones of shared risk, and resilience opportunities.